 It may also secure you voting on key issues of shareholder Governance, albeit the weight of your vote will be limited to how many shares you own.
 (Slight caveat: This is usually the case – there are some companies that modify their stock so it does not provide this right, but this is the exception not the norm).

-If you are buying a bond, you’re actually purchasing the company’s debt.
+If you are buying a bond/fixed income, you’re actually purchasing the company’s debt.

 Let’s break this down more simply:

 A company wants to borrow a set amount of money from you for a fixed period to fund their growth.
 In exchange for this, they promise to pay you back the full amount at the end of the agreed period plus interest as compensation, and may also agree to pay you back small amounts throughout the life of the bond.

 (It’s not quite the same, but I find thinking of this in a similar way to you being a bank issuing a mortgage to be conceptually helpful in thinking about this).

 The rate of interest paid out will depend on how secure the company is, which is determined by financial analysis performed by a credit ratings agency.
 If a company is more likely to go bankrupt, the company will need to offer you a higher rate of interest on the bond to compensate you for the risk.

 Agencies use slightly different classifications but earlier letter in the alphabet or smaller numbers signify better quality – so an AAA bond is as solid as you can get, and a CCC bond has some serious risk of default.

 I’ve included a handy table here which goes through the different classifications and what they mean: